Mahesh Balan

 Doctoral research: health wallets & federated learning

-Doctor of Technology (AI & Healthcare), Claremont Graduate University — expected graduation Fall 2026.
+Doctor of Technology (AI & Healthcare), Claremont Graduate University — expected graduation Spring 2027.
 Two-plus years of intensive AI research, model deployment, and responsible AI study.
 I am a Student Fellow at the AI for Humanity Lab, where we advance AI grounded in human values, ethics, and real-world impact.

-Key AI coursework completed: AI for Digital Transformation, AI for Digital Transformation Practicum, Natural Language Processing, Generative AI and Applications, Deep Learning & Computer Vision, Machine Learning for Healthcare, Persuasive Technology & Ethics, Introduction to Use-Inspired Research.
+Key AI coursework completed: AI for Digital Transformation, AI for Digital Transformation Practicum, Natural Language Processing, Generative AI and Applications, Deep Learning & Computer Vision, Machine Learning for Healthcare, Persuasive Technology & Ethics, Introduction to Use-Inspired Research, Advances in AI and Quantum Computing.

 MyWellWallet — a health wallet I am developing as part of my doctoral work.
 It now runs the latest MedGemma 4B-parameter model locally for natural-language interaction, custom-tuned for medical terminology, alongside a Model Context Protocol (MCP) client connected to a FHIR MCP server I am building (mcp-fhir-server.com).
 The goal is a patient-centered, 360-degree view of health data with conversational access throughout.